wazuh/wazuh-documentation/source/learning-wazuh/build-lab/build-vpc.rst

 Here we will create the VPC and take care of all the VPC components that our EC2 instances will need to operate.

-To get started, sign into your your AWS console `here <https://console.aws.amazon.com/console/home>`_.
+To get started, sign into your your AWS console at `this link <https://console.aws.amazon.com/console/home>`_.
 If you do not already have an AWS account, sign up for one `here <https://portal.aws.amazon.com/billing/signup#/start>`_.

 .. note::
   There will be costs to you to maintain a Wazuh lab environment in AWS but they should be small.
 Most costs only apply when your instances are actually running.
 It should cost you an estimated USD $3-4 per day to operate this lab with all EC2 instances running.
 When all instances are shut down, and all Elastic IPs are released, a dormant lab would only cost around $3 per month
   (just the cost of EC2 block storage).
 These are only estimates.
-See `here <https://aws.amazon.com/ec2/pricing/>`_ for authoritative details on Amazon EC2 pricing.
+See `this page <https://aws.amazon.com/ec2/pricing/>`_ for authoritative details on Amazon EC2 pricing.

 Create VPC